Antigen-specific CD4+ T cell analysis

 Sanquin can help you identify the T helper cell responses that have been developed in response to your treatment, or how your compound impacts T helper skewing or function.
-This knowledge can be useful in, for example, vaccine responses in clinical trials, but also for drug safety studies in clinical trials.
+This knowledge can be useful in, for example, vaccine responses or drug safety studies in clinical trials.
 Sanquin can also provide insights into the effect of treatment or compounds on the inhibitory function of regulatory T cells.